miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 # Security Considerations

-LTV-JWS preserves the processing model and security properties of JWS [RFC7515].
+LTV-JWS preserves the processing model and security properties of JWS {{!RFC7515}}.

-In addition, LTV-JWS adopts the long-term signature approach used in long-term signature formats such as XAdES.
+In addition, LTV-JWS adopts the long-term signature approach used in long-term signature formats such as XAdES [ISO14533-2].

 In the long-term signature approach, validation information and timestamps are maintained separately from the JWS signature in the unprotected header, and long-term integrity and authenticity are preserved through independent cryptographic protection and the continuous addition of archive timestamps.